owenkizito/mathscamp-playing-cards/Markdown/Scoring Goals.md

 ## Statement

 In the final of a football cup the score was 5 - 2.
-In how many possible orders could the goals in the game be scored?
+In how many possible orders could the goals in the game have been scored?

 ## Correct Answer